Spectacular stage show The Snowman dances into town this month

 In November 2017, the cast toured the show to Manchester and Glasgow.
 The tour resumes this month, with The Snowman’s first ever visit to Milton Keynes scheduled after a stop at Southampton and before a run in Brighton.

 Directed by Bill Alexander, The Snowman story is told onstage entirely through music and dance.
-Each performance is brought to life by 17 dancers, 5 musicians and 20 stage crew.
+Each performance is brought to life by seventeen dancers, five musicians and twenty stagehands.

 Robert North’s choreography for this dance theatre production draws primarily on classical ballet, with jazz and contemporary dance influences too.